ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-ie.md

 Using this solution, you will need to choose from the 4 CMSs listed above.
 If you have already made your choice, continue reading the steps in this guide.
 Otherwise, please refer to our [CMS comparison](https://www.ovhcloud.com/en-ie/web-hosting/uc-cms-comparison/) to make your choice.

-If you would like to install a CMS that is not available with our 1-click modules, you can install it manually on your web hosting plan.
+If you would like to install a CMS that is not available as a 1-click modules, you can install it manually on your web hosting plan.
 This is provided that the CMS is compatible with our [OVHcloud web hosting offers](https://www.ovhcloud.com/en-ie/web-hosting/).

 ![CMS logos](images/CMS_logo.png){.thumbnail}